 - First, USCIS may start denying any application that lacks a required document, forcing the applicant to re-apply and pay the entire government filing fee again.
 (Those fees are currently up to $1,760 for marriage green cards.)

 - Second, for any applicant who lacks immigration status at the moment their application is denied, USCIS may immediately place them in removal proceedings — a lengthy and expensive court process that could result in deportation.
+IMPORTANT UPDATE – JANUARY 20, 2021: The Biden administration has repealed this policy, meaning undocumented applicants are at a lower risk of being placed in removal proceedings if their application is denied.

 These are big changes, and we want you to have a clear understanding of what they could mean for you.
 Keep reading for all of the details.